Curriculum Vitae

 Appl.
 Mech.
 Reviews 49:B44, 1996.

-waves:: Instabilities, modulation and temporal asymmetries," J. Fluid Mech.
+Instabilities, modulation and temporal asymmetries,” J. Fluid Mech.
+329:275-307, 1996.

-Of glass fiber drawing stability," Rheol.
+of glass fiber drawing stability,” Rheol.
 Acta 35:584-596, 1996.

 dynamic model of a paper forming process," Tappi J. 80:245-253, 1997.